Forsyth Wickes: Interests

 Wickes lived in France during his childhood and acquired a keen interest in French art.
 His collection of porcelains and of 18th century French art was considered outstanding.
-In the book “Great Private Collections,” published in 1963, his collection was listed as one of the 26 most outstanding collections in the world and was one of only ten in the United States.
+In the book "Great Private Collections," published in 1963, his collection was listed as one of the 26 most outstanding collections in the world and was one of only ten in the United States.

-Mr. Wickes had lectured at the Metropolitan Museum of Art and exhibited loan collections in Copenhagen and at the Carnegie Institute.
+Wickes had lectured at the Metropolitan Museum of Art and exhibited loan collections in Copenhagen and at the Carnegie Institute.

-In 1963 he was named honorary president of the board of directors of the city‐owned Musée Carnivale de Paris, on which he had served 30 years.
-He was chairman of the board of the French Lycée of New York, a trustee of the New York Historical Society and member of the French Institute of New York.
-He was also a leading member of the Alliance Française - an international organization to promote French language and culture.
+In 1963 he was named honorary president of the board of directors of the city‐owned Musée Carnavalet, on which he had served 30 years.
+He was chairman of the board of the Lycée Français de New York, a trustee of the New York Historical Society and member of the French Institute of New York.
+He was also a leading member of the Alliance Française—an international organization to promote French language and culture.

 Residences

 He maintained residences in Manhattan and Tuxedo Park, New York.

-Prior to 1948 he had a home in Paris as well as a chateau in Gallon located in the Department of Eure.
+Prior to 1948 he had a home in Paris as well as a chateau in Gallon located in Eure.

-He owned two adjacent estates on Narragansett Avenue in Newport - Zeerust, which was his primary residence, and Starboard House, which housed much of his extensive art collection.
+He owned two adjacent estates on Narragansett Avenue in Newport, Rhode Island—Zeerust, which was his primary residence, and Starboard House, which housed much of his extensive art collection.